pvdz/zeparser3/README.md

 # Building

-_(This is broken at the moment)_

 While the parser runs perfectly fine in dev mode it will be a bit slow.
-To generate a build (stored in `build/build.js`) run this in the project root:
+To generate a build run this in the project root:

 ```
 mkdir build